elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/workflow.md

     If you like, you can skip steps 3. to 5. and raise pull requests from forks.
-Note, however, that some CI workflows may not (yet) be fully supported for pull requests raised from forks.
+Note, however, that some CI workflows may not (yet) be fully supported for pull requests raised from forks, which may delay the review process and the merging of your changes.

 ## Guidelines